 For this Policygenius review, I went and got quotes for both term life and an auto/home insurance bundle.
-You can see the prices I was quoted here or read about my full insurance-shopping adventure below!
+You can see the prices I was quoted here in February 2020 — or read about my full insurance-shopping adventure below!

 Policygenius Review: Here’s What You Need to Know